 Lessons Longer than 60 Minutes

-Students in general do not need consistant lessons longer than 1hr.
-In the event of upcoming auditions or other special events where a student might want additional time, longer lessons or multiple lessons in a week can be arranged on a short term basis.
-Longer lessons may be offered consistently if student is interested in continuing to play into collage or professionally and demonstrates that a longer lesson would be properly prepared for.
+- Weekly lessons longer than 60 minutes may be offered if student is interested in continuing to play into collage or professionally and demonstrates that a longer lesson would be properly prepared for.